Your Newborn's Growth

 Article Translations: (Spanish)

 From your baby's first day, doctors will keep track of weight, length, and head size.
-Growth is a good indicator of general health, and babies who are growing well are generally healthy, while poor growth can be a sign of a problem.
+Growth is a good indicator of general health.
+Babies who are growing well are generally healthy, while poor growth can be a sign of a problem.

 How Big Are Newborns?

-A newborn who is lighter or heavier than the average baby is probably perfectly fine but might receive extra attention from the doctors and nurses after delivery just to make sure there are no problems.
+Newborns who are lighter or heavier than the average baby are usually fine.
+But they might get extra attention from the doctors and nurses after delivery to make sure there are no problems.

 Other factors include: